TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 ![](Backward-Design.jpg)

-In planning a course, here are three key questions we start with:
+To plan your course, here are the 3 stages using Backward Design:
 1. We first focus on the *target*: what knowledge, skills or attitudes do we want students to have at the end of the course?
-Essentially, what are the course learning outcomes?
+Essentially, what are the course **learning outcomes**?
 2. Second, how will learners *demonstrate* that they have the knowledge, skills or attitudes identified?
-What assessment strategy will show students level of understanding of the course learning outcomes?
+What **assessment** strategy will show students level of understanding of the course learning outcomes?
 3. Finally, what learning *experiences* will help students achieve this?
-What activities will scaffold students' learning, engage them in the topics, and allow them to practice or develop their understanding of the course learning outcomes?
+What **activities** will scaffold students' learning, engage them in the topics, and allow them to practice or develop their understanding of the course learning outcomes?

 📺 Watch the following 5 minute video on Backward Design.

-<iframe width="1120" height="630" src="https://www.youtube.com/embed/XwlUhS_hxBY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1120" height="630" <center> src="https://www.youtube.com/embed/XwlUhS_hxBY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Note in the video how they emphasize the connections between the three key components of the course: **Outcomes**, **Assessment**, **Activities**.
 Learning outcomes inform assessment and activity choice; activities are designed to prepare students for assessments to demonstrate understanding of the outcomes.